Vainstains/GameEngine/README.md

 # VainEngine
  This is a game engine used for small games or medium sized games.

-It is very lightweight, only like 12 mb i think, i dont remember its probably more than 12 mb but who cares lol.
+Getting "Started:GameEngine/Docs/Tutorial/GettingStarted.md"